Nedev-Miroslav/Nedev-Miroslav/README.md

 ## About me
-💻 ⚖ I'm Miro, a lawyer studying software engineering at SoftUni!
+💻 ⚖ Hi I'm Miro, a lawyer studying software engineering at SoftUni!
 Combining my legal background with a passion for technology and programming.

 ## 📊 Stats
 ### GitHub Streak